 Constantly running to the bathroom or feeling pain in your pelvic region, even following an initial course of treatment for a urinary tract infection (UTI), disrupts your day and makes it difficult to enjoy yourself freely.
-At Advanced Urology Medical Offices in Los Angeles, Redondo Beach, and Culver City, California, the team of experienced urological experts assesses symptoms of chronic UTIs and general bladder pain to create a treatment strategy aimed at your comfort and recovery.
+At Advanced Urology Medical Offices in Los Angeles, Redondo Beach, San Pedro, and Culver City, California, the team of experienced urological experts assesses symptoms of chronic UTIs and general bladder pain to create a treatment strategy aimed at your comfort and recovery.
 To book your appointment, call your nearest Advanced Urology Medical Offices location or use the online scheduling feature today.

 Urinary tract infections (UTIs) are common infections that affect your urethra (the tube that allows urine to exit your body), bladder, ureters (the tubes between your kidneys and bladder), and your kidneys.
 They’re usually not serious unless they affect your kidneys, but most often they go away with simple treatments and time.

 Chronic UTI happens when you continuously get UTIs, or when they don’t go away with treatment.
 Bladder pain is interlinked with chronic UTI because it is often a symptom.
 However, bladder pain syndrome is a condition that presents itself similarly to chronic UTI.
 It isn’t an infection, but it makes it feel like you have one.

 Chronic UTI and bladder pain share many symptoms.
 The only difference is whether an infection is causing them.
 Whether you have chronic UTI or bladder pain syndrome, your symptoms are likely to include: